 Education History: A Brief History of Ragged Schools

 John Pounds (1766- 1839), a Portsmouth shoemaker is cited by Thomas Guthrie as the founder of the Victorian movement.
+Pounds was dedicated to the children he taught, fed and gave place to in the town so much so that the Reverend Henry Hawkes wrote a collection of memoirs on his recollections of this good soul.
 He provides one of the earliest well documented example of the movement notably in his ‘A Plea for Ragged Schools’.

 The ‘crippled cobbler‘ as he was sometimes called, began teaching poor children without charging fees, in 1818.
 Rev Dr Thomas Guthrie (1780-1873) of Edinburgh was also an early promoter of free schooling for working class children.
 He started one of the first Scottish free schools for the poor.